*Note: both forms must be completed when applying.

 TERMS: One member appointed for a two (2) year term.

-Further, the general rules on compatibility of public office would apply.***
+Further, general rules on compatibility of public office apply.

 CURRENT APPOINTEE AND TERM EXPIRATION: